material-components/material-components-ios/components/BottomNavigation/README.md

 <a href="https://material.io/guidelines/components/bottom-navigation.html">Bottom navigation</a> makes it easy to explore and switch between top-level views in a single tap.
 Tapping on a bottom navigation icon takes you directly to the associated view or refreshes the currently active view.

-Bottom navigation should be used for: Three to five top-level destinations of similar importance.
-Destinations requiring direct access from anywhere in the app.
+Bottom navigation should be used for top-level destinations in an app of similar importance or destinations requiring direct access from anywhere in the app.

-The bottom navigation bar exposes the three to five top-level destinations of an app.
-If there are fewer than three destinations, consider using tabs instead.

-If your top-level navigation has more than six destinations, provide access to destinations not covered in bottom navigation through alternative locations, such as a navigation drawer.

-Be cautious when combining bottom navigation with tabs, as the combination may cause confusion when navigating an app.
-For example, tapping across both tabs and bottom navigation could display a mixture of different transitions across the same content.
+Be cautious when combining bottom navigation with similar navigation placed at the bottom of the screen (e.g. a bottom tab bar), as the combination may cause confusion when navigating an app.
+For example, tapping across both bottom tabs and bottom navigation could display a mixture of different transitions across the same content.

 ## Installation